flammie/dotfiles/docs/index.md

 did I mention, if the some of the blocks end up empty they disappear.
 And since my bottom row is only $-or-#, which is not supported by powerline, it took me an hour before I gave up and just added env `LC_ALL` there, pfft.

+And finally I fixed this by writing [my own powerline-segment](//github.com/flammie/powerline-flammie/).